Bioassays for acaricide resistance in ticks

 Acaricide resistance monitoring

-Larval Packet Test (LPT).
-The LPT has served as the primary method for identifying acaricide resistance since its introduction over 60 years ago and has proven invaluable for detecting resistance against susceptible laboratory reference strains.
-LPT tests are now commercially available here to assess resistance to a range of acaricidal compounds and classes.
+The LPT has been the primary method for identifying acaricide resistance since its introduction over 60 years ago and has proven invaluable for detecting resistance against susceptible laboratory reference strains.
+LPT tests are available here to detect resistance against a broad range of acaricidal compounds and classes.

 Resistance Intensity Test (RIT).